Your Emotional Well-being

 The Student Counseling Center is here for you.

-If you're concerned about your son or daughter, please call the Student Counseling Center. so we can talk about your worries.
+If you're concerned about your son or daughter, please contact the Student Counseling Center so we can talk about your worries.
 If needed, we can determine the best way the counselor can approach your son or daughter in a non-threatening way.

 Maybe you're not sure you want to talk to someone yet.
 Check out Point Park's page on ULifeline, an online resource for college mental health.
 You'll find articles and stories that you can relate to — like stress on campus — search topics, or type in a question and ask the experts.